uvwxy/arduino-iod-os/Readme.md

 My idea is

-- create tiny sensors (temp, hum, baro), and log data on a RaspberryPi
+- create tiny sensors (temperature, humidity, pressure), and log data on a RaspberryPi, like many others have already
 - to write some reusable code with C++
-- reuse this code with multiple projects
+- reuse this code (*mainly the OSViews*) with multiple projects
 - publish hardware design
 - publish backend
 - document everything